 Now, on to the funny strawberry jokes and strawberry puns!

 We have multiple directories here at Strawberry Plants .org.
-We have a directory of suppliers who offer Strawberry Plants for Sale Online, a directory of local nurseries that offer Strawberry Plants for Sale by State, and a directory of Pick Your Own Strawberries.
+We have a directory of suppliers who offer Strawberry Plants for Sale Online and a directory of Pick Your Own Strawberries.
 You DO NOT have to be the owner or a representative of the organization submitted in order to submit them.
 You don’t even have to like strawberry plants!
 Our goal is to provide a list as comprehensive as possible to facilitate the enjoyment of strawberries as extensively as possible.
 We need help!
 So, please feel free to submit any strawberry-related operations or farms that you are aware of below in the appropriate form.

 Most store-bought packages of strawberries do not provide a lot of detailed information on the strawberries themselves.
 They usually have a brand name, price tag, and logo.
 If you want to find out the origin of strawberries you are buying, you’ll likely have difficulty.